ksafranski/obsrv/README.md

 });
 ```

-The computed can then be used by referencing it in the `computeds` object of the store:
+The computed can then be used by referencing it from the `computeds` object of the store:

 ```diff
 const UserForm = (({userStore}) => (